Targets

 NDC updates

-On 9 April 2020, the Chilean government officially submitted its updated NDC (Government of Chile, 2020a), which is more ambitious than its first NDC submitted to the UNFCCC in 2017 and also slightly more ambitious than an earlier 2019 draft NDC.
-We rate both Chile’s conditional 2030 NDC target against modelled domestic pathways and its unconditional target against its fair-share contributions to be “Almost sufficient”.
-Chile needs to make some improvements to its targets if it aims to become compatible with the Paris Agreement’s 1.5° limit.
+On 9 April 2020, the Chilean government officially submitted its updated 2030 NDC (Gobierno de Chile, 2020), which is more ambitious than its first NDC submitted to the UNFCCC in 2017 and also slightly more ambitious than an earlier 2019 draft NDC.
+We rate Chile’s 2030 NDC target against both modelled domestic pathways and its fair-share contributions as “Almost sufficient”.
+While Chile’s target is strong, it would need to be improved if Chile aims to become compatible with the Paris Agreement’s 1.5° limit.

-According to our calculations, by implementing all its current policies, Chile has already peaked its emissions ahead of the proposed peak year of 2025 ─ which would be a remarkable achievement and makes the country a frontrunner in climate action.
-Under this scenario, the GHG emissions budget between 2020 and 2030 would be in line with the GHG emissions budget of 1,100 presented in the 2020 NDC, according to our calculations.
+According to our calculations, by implementing all its current policies, Chile has already peaked its emissions ahead of the proposed peak year of 2025 ─ a notable achievement which positions the country a frontrunner in climate action.
+The GHG emissions budget between 2020 and 2030 would also be in line with the budget of 1,100 MtCO2e presented in the 2020 NDC, though further reductions would still be needed to meet the single-year 2030 target.

 - It includes an updated GHG emissions budget to 2030, which is smaller than the original draft.